 Connectivity Maps have been developed for both 500m and 1000m average dispersal distances to compliment the Biodiversity Rich Area mapping and illustrate opportunity at a 'field' level.
 Figure 12 shows an example of a Connectivity Map for 1000m dispersal.

-Figure 12: Example Woodland Connectivity Map at 1000m dispersal for Princethorpe, Warwickshire
+Figure 12: Example Woodland Connectivity Map at 1000m dispersal for Princethorpe, Warwickshire (woodland areas shown without hedges)

 Distinctiveness Mapping